 |Essie Apricot Cuticle Hydrator||Apricot Kernel Oil; Vitamin E||Apricot||Brush|

-There’s a lot of things to consider things to consider before buying a bottle of cuticle oil.
+There’s a lot of things to consider before buying a bottle of cuticle oil.
 Since the main goal of a cuticle oil is to keep cuticles moisturized, the first factor to be considered is the oil’s moisturizing abilities.

 Does it dry off right after one swipe, or does it help your hands stay supple despite a whole day’s worth of work?

 Another important thing to consider is what’s in one bottle of oil.
-Cuticle oil is a combination of certain extracts to get certain effects: soothing, cooli
+Cuticle oil is a combination of certain extracts to get certain effects: soothing, cooling, ridge-repair, etc.

-It’s important to know which go into the oil to avoid irritations from extracts you might be allergic to (like Almond Extracts or Tea Tree Oil, among others), and to get more bang out of your buck.
-A good cuticle oil brand displays all ingredients on the online catalogue and on the packaging it comes in.
+It’s important to know what goes into the oil to avoid irritations from extracts you might be allergic to (like Almond Extracts or Tea Tree Oil, among others).
+A good cuticle oil brand displays all ingredients on the online catalog and on the packaging it comes in.
 No list of ingredients, no go.

 And since we’re on the topic of what separates a great cuticle oil formula from the run-of-the-mill ones, we also have to look at what else the oil can offer aside from healing split nails and moisturizing hands.

-We got our hands on every and any cuticle oil we could find across the market based on rank from different product review sites, and based on recommendations from friends and family.
+We got our hands on every cuticle oil we could find across the market based on rank from different product review sites, and based on recommendations from friends and family.

 We also checked out different review blogs for skin care products such as getthegloss.com and makeupalley.com to further see which cuticle oils make the cut for this article.
 And since the purpose of this list is to help you, the reader, out, we reached out to real-life buyers and skin care gurus to form unbiased opinions on each product featured.